JulianNymark/www/README.md

 > "I want to broadcast my thoughts and _cool stuff_ to the world!" - everybody

 Imagine you could simply jot down a bit of markdown, and have both cool website pages & presentations generated from them! (using the power of `markdown-it` and a heap of plugins to empower the markdown syntax!).
-It creates presentations using `revealjs` (and the `markdown-it-revealjs` plugin) even generate diagrams and charts using `mermaidjs`... neat!
+It creates presentations using `revealjs` (and the `markdown-it-revealjs` plugin) and even generates diagrams and charts using `mermaidjs`...
+NEAT!

 ---